 The RNE sees sustainable development as one of the key areas of action.
 It encourages citizens to lead a sustainable lifestyle and promotes broad public debate on sustainability.
-It urges businesses and institutions to make their economic activities sustainable, to face the challenges posed by sustainability and to harness the opportunities it offers.
+It urges businesses and institutions to make their economic activities sustainable, to face the challenges posed by sustainability, and to harness the opportunities it offers.
 The RNE seeks to broaden the discussion on sustainability within society and to make the outcomes of this discussion more effective and more binding.
 It believes that culture and art, knowledge and values should play an appropriate and hence much greater role in the sustainability debate.

 Current topics and projects

 The RNE adopts a process-based approach.
-The way in which dialogues and networks, the basis for scientific decision-making, critical interventions and suggestions are advanced is playing an increasingly important role.
+The way in which dialogues and networks, the scientific basis for decision-making, critical interventions and suggestions are advanced is playing an increasingly important role.
 The network idea also covers international cooperation with similar institutions, insofar as capacity allows.

 Every year, as part of the sustainability project, the RNE recognises particularly promising ideas and initiatives from the heart of society.
 It is one of the partners responsible for awarding the German Sustainability Award to companies and local authorities.

-The RNE has established the political sustainability summit.
-It invites the Federal Chancellor, senior politicians, business representatives and sustainability experts from civil society to its annual conference.
+The RNE has established the political Sustainability Summit.
+It invites the Federal Chancellor, senior politicians, business representatives, and sustainability experts from civil society to its annual conference.
 The RNE is a member of the European Environment and Sustainable Development Councils (EEAC) and is also active in other networks.